Lord Dunsany: Middle period

-After a successful US lecture tour in 1919–1920, Dunsany's reputation was now related principally to his plays.
+After a successful lecture tour to the United States in 1919 and 1920, Dunsany's reputation was now related principally to his plays.
 He temporarily reduced his output of short stories, concentrating on plays, novels and poetry for a time.
 His poetry, now little seen, was for a time so popular that it is recited by the lead character of F. Scott Fitzgerald's This Side of Paradise.
-His sonnet A Dirge of Victory was the only poem included in the Armistice Day edition of the Times of London.
+His sonnet "A Dirge of Victory" was the only poem included in the Armistice Day edition of the Times of London.

 Launching another phase of his work, Dunsany's first novel, Don Rodriguez: Chronicles of Shadow Valley appeared in 1922.
 It is set in "a Romantic Spain that never was" and follows the adventures of a young nobleman, Don Rodriguez, and his servant in their search for a castle for Rodriguez.
 In 1924, Dunsany published his second novel, The King of Elfland's Daughter, a return to his early style of writing.
 In his next novel, The Charwoman's Shadow, Dunsany returned to the Spanish milieu and the light style of Don Rodriguez.

 Among his best-known characters was Joseph Jorkens, an obese, middle-aged raconteur who frequented the fictional Billiards Club in London and would tell fantastic stories if anyone bought him a large whiskey and soda.
 From his tales, it was clear that Jorkens had travelled to all seven continents, was extremely resourceful and well-versed in world cultures, but always came up short on becoming rich and famous.
 The Jorkens books, which sold well, were among the first of a type that would become popular in fantasy and science fiction writing: highly improbable "club tales" told at a gentleman's club or bar.

 Some saw Dunsany's writing habits as peculiar.
 Lady Beatrice said, "He always sat on a crumpled old hat while composing his tales".
 (The hat was eventually stolen by a visitor to Dunsany Castle.)
 Dunsany almost never rewrote anything; everything he published was a first draft.
 Much of his work was written with a quill pen he made himself; Lady Beatrice was usually the first to see the writings and would help to type them.
 It has been said that Lord Dunsany sometimes conceived stories while hunting and would return to the Castle and draw in his family and servants to re-enact his visions before he set them on paper.